-Duvet covers are removable and therefore easier to clean than other bedding types.
-Most are machine washable, and a person can put them in the tumble dryer.
+Duvet covers are removable and easier to clean than other bedding types.
+Most are machine washable and suitable for tumble drying.

 Not all materials have the same care instructions, so it is important to follow the manufacturer’s advice when cleaning a duvet cover.